Signs Of Substance Abuse

 How to Know When to See a Psychiatrist for Substance Use Disorder

-You should consider seeing a substance use disorder psychiatrist if you are experiencing any or all of the diagnostic criteria listed above.
+You should consider seeing a substance use disorder psychiatrist if you are experiencing any or all of the diagnostic criteria listed above for any drug abuse problems.
 Using any mind-altering substance outside of its intended purpose is substance abuse, which can lead to substance use disorder.
 The sooner that you obtain treatment, the better your odds of recovery are.